Yang-J-LIN/yanglin.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am an undergraduate student at Department of Automation at Shanghai Jiao Tong University.
 My research interests include bioinformatics, natural language processing, computer vision and machine learning.
 Now I am working as a student intern in Lab of Pattern Recognition and Bioinformatics at Shanghai Jiao Tong University.
+I am going to École polytechnique fédérale de Lausanne and join Prof. [Patrick Barth](https://www.epfl.ch/labs/barth-lab/)'s lab as a PhD student in the fall.